infoqualitylab/Stance-Detection--Pipeline-Rulemaking-Documents/README.md

 - Convert_JSON_to_CSV.py

          This script takes the structured JSON from the previous step and extracts two key elements: the organisation name and the main comment.
-It also cleans comment text by removing line breaks, in text references, references to external documents etc. The output is a CSV file with two columns: "organization" and "text".
+It also cleans comment text by removing line breaks, in-text references, references to external documents etc. The output is a CSV file with two columns: "organization" and "text".

-         To run this file install pandas and json.
+         To run this file, install pandas and json.
 Run teh command "python3 Convert_JSON_to_CSV.py."
-Input and output paths can be specified within code itself.
+Input and output paths can be specified within the code itself.

 - Prepare_annotated.py